excsn/fibre/README.GUIDE.md

 ### Sender/Receiver Handles

-All channels are interacted with via sender and receiver handles (e.g., `Sender`, `Receiver`, `Producer`, `Consumer`).
+All channels are interacted with via sender and receiver handles (e.g., `Sender`, `Receiver`, `Sender`, `Receiver`).
 These handles control access to the channel and manage its lifetime.
 When all senders for a channel are dropped, the channel becomes "disconnected" from the perspective of the receiver.
 When all receivers are dropped, the channel becomes "closed" from the perspective of the sender.

 ## Quick Start Examples